When a Dataproc node is removed, Dataproc Enhanced Flexibility Mode preserves stateful node data, such as mapreduce shuffle data, in HDFS.

 Enhanced Flexibility Mode enhancements to graceful decommissioning

 Since intermediate data is stored in a distributed file system, nodes can be removed from an Enhanced Flexibility Mode cluster as soon as all containers running on those nodes have finished.
-By comparison, nodes are not removed on standard Cloud Dataproc clusters until the application has finished.
+By comparison, nodes are not removed on standard Dataproc clusters until the application has finished.

 Node removal does not wait for app masters running on a node to finish.
-When the app master container is killed, it is rescheduled on a another node that is not being decommissioned.
+When the app master container is killed, it is rescheduled on another node that is not being decommissioned.
 Job progress is not lost: the new app master quickly recovers state from the previous app master by reading job history.

 Using Graceful Decommission on an Enhanced Flexibility Mode cluster